 AT&T has been marketing their fastest gigabit 4G/LTE areas and devices under the "5G Evolution" marketing banner for a year now, indicating technologies that are a step towards 5G.
-But in addition to this "faux 5G", AT&T is expecting to begin rolling out fixed residential true 5G service in late 2018 as well in select cities, with mobile device support coming in 2019.
+But in addition to this "faux 5G", AT&T is expecting to begin rolling out fixed residential and mobil hotspot "true 5G" service in late 2018 as well in select cities, with mobile phone support coming in 2019.

 T-Mobile is also actively building out towards a 5G launch, and is focusing on a longer range nationwide network using 600MHz spectrum.